"Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a certain number of points for you for a certain period of time while your application is processed.
-This prevents you from working through your entire application process and finding out at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a particular number of points for you for a specified period while your application is processed.
+This prevents you from going through your entire application process and learning at the end that your interest rate has gotten higher.

-Although there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
-You can get a longer period for your lock, but in choosing this option, will likely have a higher rate than you would with a shorter rate lock span of time
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer period generally costing more.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher rate than you would with a shorter span of time

-There are more ways to get a reduced rate, besides going with a shorter rate lock period.
-A bigger down payment will give you a lower interest rate, since you'll be starting out with more equity.
-You might choose to pay points to bring down your rate over the life of the loan, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
-You will pay more up front, but you will come out ahead in the long run.
+There are other ways to get a reduced rate, in addition to opting for a shorter rate lock period.
+A bigger down payment will result in a better interest rate, because you will be starting out with more equity.
+You may opt to pay points to lower your interest rate for the life of the loan, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to reduce the rate over the term of the loan.
+You'll pay more initially, but you will come out ahead in the long run.